japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 +- *(1) Range (0, 5, step=1, splits=8)
 ----

-Alternatively, you can access the analyzed logical plan using `QueryExecution` and its <<spark-sql-QueryExecution.adoc#analyzed, analyzed>> property  (that together with `numberedTreeString` method is a very good "debugging" tool).
+Alternatively, you can access the analyzed logical plan using `QueryExecution` and its <<spark-sql-QueryExecution.md#analyzed, analyzed>> property  (that together with `numberedTreeString` method is a very good "debugging" tool).

 [source, scala]
 ----